 - Perform spraying or mowing as needed to aid native plant establishment on the St. John property buffer strip. - Monitor the water level on the St. John property to determine whether the ditch plug facilitates storage of additional stormwater and improves wetland vegetation.
-Perform maintenance or improvements to the structure as needed. - Identify whether it is advantageous to donate the Herlein-Boote diversion ditch property to the DNR or keep it for future watershed district management purposes.
+Perform maintenance or improvements to the structure as needed. - Identify whether it is advantageous to donate the Herlein-Boote diversion ditch property to the DNR or keep it for future watershed district management purposes. - Perform weed control, litter cleanup, picnic area maintenance and beaver, muskrat and gopher control on district property. - Maintain roads and structures at Bella Park.

-- Perform weed control, litter cleanup, picnic area maintenance and beaver, muskrat and gopher control on district property. - Maintain roads and structures at Bella Park. - Trim trees as necessary to maintain woody cover at Bella Park. - Maintain and manage the dock at the Lake Bella boat landing. - Complete controlled burns at Bella Park in areas where fire breaks were mowed in 2017. - Perform weed control, as needed, on the six acres of native prairie seeded during 2014 along the west side of Ocheyedan River in Bella Park. - Install willow plantings on the western shore of Lake Bella during early spring if the lake water level permits. - Work with the US Fish and Wildlife Service to manage district property consistently with the adjacent Lake Bella Waterfowl Production Area. - Remove beaver dams from the 270th street culverts as needed. - Operate the rough fish barrier on the Lake Ocheda dam from April 15th through October.
+- Trim trees as necessary to maintain woody cover at Bella Park. - Maintain and manage the dock at the Lake Bella boat landing. - Mow fire breaks and complete controlled burns as needed at Bella Park to maintain native prairie cover. - Perform weed control, as needed, on the six acres of native prairie seeded during 2014 along the west side of Ocheyedan River in Bella Park. - Install willow plantings on the western shore of Lake Bella during early spring if the lake water level permits. - Work with the US Fish and Wildlife Service to manage district property consistently with the adjacent Lake Bella Waterfowl Production Area. - Remove beaver dams from the 270th street culverts as needed. - Operate the rough fish barrier on the Lake Ocheda dam from April 15th through October.